AcademySoftwareFoundation/tac/process/working_groups/wg_readme_template.md

 _This document is intended to be a template for working groups established by the TAC, to be used as the README.md file in its repository.
 All items in italics are descriptions of what context should be there; it is intended to be replaced by content.
 It is modeled off the [CNCF Serverless WG](https://github.com/cncf/wg-serverless)._

-_The intention is that each WG has its own GitHub repo under the [ASWF organization](https://github.com/AcademySoftwareFoundation)._
+_The intention is that each WG has its own GitHub repo under the [Academy Software Foundation organization](https://github.com/AcademySoftwareFoundation)._

 # _Working group name_